NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C5.rst.txt

    installing the Ubuntu subsystem in Windows will fail.
 Install Ubuntu in a separate virtual machine instead.

+Today we have a number of exercises.
+The purpose of these exercisess is to set it up so that you are able to run your parallel application on Frontera or Stampede2 by issuing commands in the terminal of your desktop.
+Time permitting we will share the applications with fellow classmates.
+The advantage of beong able to do this from a terminal is convenience and speed.
+In addition, for those teaching, you can set the applications up for others, i.e. students to use your applications.

-There are 4 steps to this process that follow the videos presented in class:
+There are 5 steps to this process that follow the videos presented for class (that are enclosed in hints herein):

 Step 1: Setting Up an Execution System
 --------------------------------------